cristinasewell/mongo_db/README.md

       > db.destinations.update({"countr": "USA"}, {$set: {"continent": "Antarctica"}})
       ```

-* The `updateMany()` method can be used to update multiple documents intead.
+* The `updateMany()` method can be used to update multiple documents instead.
 This method will update all of the records that meet this given criteria.

     - ```bash
       > db.destinations.updateMany({"continent": "Europe"}, {$set: {"continent": "Antarctica"}})
       ```

-* If the document being searched withing a collection does not exists, the parameter `{upsert:true}` must be passed in order to create the nonexisting document.
+* If the document being searched within a collection does not exists, the parameter `{upsert:true}` must be passed in order to create the nonexisting document.

     - ```bash
        > db.destinations.update({"country": "Brazil"}, {$set: {"capital": "Brasilia"}}, {upsert: true})